 ‘Eco-friendly’ and ‘sustainability’ are good for business

-Sometimes this is greenwashing!
+That is greenwashing!
 If a company cannot actually fulfill its promise of recycling or taking back items, then that is false advertising.

 “In the face of increasing demand for more corporate social responsibility and environmental-friendliness, however, the authenticity of some of these recycling programs is questionable.” -Chris Daly